joshjohanning/github-misc-scripts/gh-cli/README.md

 Queries the enterprise for all organizations given the specified role (e.g.: which organizations is the user an admin of)

-## get-org-team-members.sh

-Gets the members of a team

-## get-org-team.sh

-Gets a team

 ## get-organization-id.sh

 Get the organization ID used for other GraphQL calls.
 Use the login of the Organization as the input.